JSBerrocoso/UITesting/README.md

 * ``ErrorActivity`` showing a error message.

 ## Branches
-In this branches, we show who setting up espresso dependencies, record with espresso recorder, create test in kotlin and show diferents with Kakao lib.
+In this branches, we show how setting up espresso dependencies, record with espresso recorder, create test in kotlin and show diferents with Kakao lib.
 * [feature/settings-espresso][branchSettingUpEspresso]
+we show how setting up espresso dependencies.
-* [feature/record-espresso-tests][branchRecordEspressoTest]
+* [feature/record-espresso-tests][branchRecordEspressoTest] we show how record with espresso recorder.
-* [feature/testing-with-espresso-kotlin][TestingWithEspressoinKotlin]
+* [feature/testing-with-espresso-kotlin][TestingWithEspressoinKotlin] We show how create UI Test in Kotlin.
-* [feature/testing-with-kakao][TestingWithKakao]
+* [feature/testing-with-kakao][TestingWithKakao] We show how create UI Test with [Kakao][kakaoRepo] lib.
+* [feature/testing-with-espresso-kotlin-pageobject][TestingWithEspressoinKotlinPageObject] We show how create with Page Object Pattern UI tests in Kotlin.

 ## Libraries used in this project